zippy1978/stark/docs/README.md

 Performance means running fast, but also not wasting ressources.
 Instructions do only what they are meant to do.

+Also, Stark runtime tries to keep the smallest footprint as possible, to save ressources (memory, and storage).

 ### Simplicity

 Simplicity means, easy to learn but also keeping things simple : not 100 ways to do the same thing.
 In the end object code is just a binary with entry points.
-So let's keep the right balance between that and a syntactic sugar overloaded language.
+So let's keep the right balance between that and a feature overloaded language.

-Stark uses a garbage colletor (GC) to automate memory management.
+## Main features

+Writing a new programming language is a long journey (that probably never ends !), but like every journey, it has a start!

+Here are the main features of Stark at the moment:
+- Support for primary types (int, double, bool), builtin complex types (string, arrays) and custom complex type (using structs)
+- Managed memory (garbage collector)
+- Code modules
+- Cross-compilation (made very easy !)
+- AOT (Ahead Of Time) compilation
+- JIT (Just In Time) interpreter
+- Test runner
+- C code interfacing